 The ALB was first detected in the United States in Brooklyn, New York, in 1996.
 It is believed to have come from wooden packing material used in cargo shipments from China.
 Since then, it has led to the loss of more than 160,000 trees.

-For more information about the Asian longhorned beetle, ways to keep it from spreading and eradication program activities, visit www.AsianLonghornedBeetle.com and www.HungryPests.com.
-For local inquiries or to be forwarded to your State Plant Health Director, call 1-866-702-9938.
+For more information about the Asian longhorned beetle, ways to keep it from spreading and eradication program activities, visit www.AsianLonghornedBeetle.com.
+For local inquiries or to speak to your State Plant Health Director, call 1-866-702-9938.

 More About ALB Eradication Efforts

-The Asian Longhorned Beetle Eradication Program began in 1996 as a cooperative effort between Federal and State agencies.
+The ALB Eradication Program began in 1996 as a cooperative effort between Federal and State agencies.
 Together, these partnering agencies establish quarantines to restrict the movement of regulated commerce materials, inspect trees from the ground and air, remove infested and high-risk trees within a quarantine area, and conduct research to improve eradication methods.
-To date, APHIS and its partners have successfully eliminated the beetle in Illinois, New Jersey, portions of New York (Manhattan, Staten Island and Islip) and in Boston, Massachusetts.
+To date, APHIS and its partners have successfully eliminated the beetle in Illinois, New Jersey, portions of New York (Manhattan, Staten Island and Islip) and Ohio (Stonelick and Batavia Townships), and in Boston, Massachusetts.
 Current infestations are being fought in New York (Kings, Queens, Nassau and Suffolk Counties), Ohio (Clermont County) and Massachusetts (Worcester County).

 USDA touches the lives of all Americans each day in so many positive ways.
 In the Biden-Harris Administration, USDA is transforming America’s food system with a greater focus on more resilient local and regional food production, fairer markets for all producers, ensuring access to safe, healthy and nutritious food in all communities, building new markets and streams of income for farmers and producers using climate smart food and forestry practices, making historic investments in infrastructure and clean energy capabilities in rural America, and committing to equity across the Department by removing systemic barriers and building a workforce more representative of America.
 To learn more, visit www.usda.gov.